 With 18 massage nodes and 6 heads, this foot massager will certainly get to any neglected muscles in your feet!
 The massage nodes rotate to deliver a bi-directional massage, while the larger heads contact every inch of your foot.

-This device also has a heating feature.
-This will work alongside the massage to improve blood circulation to your feet.
-This heat function can be turned off manually when you don’t need to use it.
-If safety is an issue, the massager only delivers mild heat, so it won’t get too hot or cause burns.
+This device also has a heating feature that can be turned off manually when you don’t need to use it.
+The massager only delivers mild heat, so it won’t get too hot or cause burns.

-The design is ergonomically designed to suit your feet.
-You won’t have to bend down and fiddle with the controls, as the power button is placed just below the footpads.
-You can turn the massager on and off with the touch of a toe.
-One press activates the shiatsu style massage, while another activates the feat function.
+The power button is placed just below the footpads so you can turn the massager on and off with the touch of a toe.
+One press activates the shiatsu-style massage, while another activates the feat function.

 - It may not work well on feet with high arches

 This massager covers the feet and extends up to the lower leg, which works well to massage both the feet and the calves.
 It has a controller attached which manages 2 massage techniques and 3 intensity settings.

 The two massage techniques are different from each other, so you can enjoy a compression massage, or a kneading, stroking motion.

 The foot and leg wraps can accommodate different leg sizes, extending up to 22 inches wide for larger people.

 The design is relatively light and comes with a storage mesh bag.
 This lets you move the massager around with you and store it away for later use.